maticzav/kayu/README.md

 - 🏖 **Time Saving:** Save time when debugging - it guarantees that every query is valid.
 - 🏔 **High Level:** You don't have to worry about naming collisions, variables, _anything_.
 Just TypeScript.

+> :construction: This is a work in progress.
+Read more [here](https://github.com/maticzav/kayu/projects/1).

 ## Overview

 Kayu is a TypeScript code generator and a lightweight client.
 It lets you create queries using TypeScirpt, and guarantees that every query you create is valid.